CLSherrod/clsherrod.github.io/_posts/2024-07-09-flowers-are-fallen.md

 title: Flowers Are Fallen - Poem
 date: 2024-07-09
 categories:
   - Poems
 tags:
   - self-worth
-- lyric poem
+  - lyric-poem
 permalink: /flowers-are-fallen/
 published: true
 excerpt: Poem about flowers are flowers because they have fallen.